reprohack/reprohack_site/markdown_pages/organiser_guidelines.md

 ## Before the event

-- **Select Event type**: There are multiple ways to organize a Reprohack, depending on who is your target audience.
+### **Select Event type**:

+There are multiple ways to organize a Reprohack, depending on who is your target audience.
 Check the following flowchart or have a look at our [7 Reprohack Flavours Guide!](ways-to-reprohack)

   <img src="/static/images/workflow.png" width=70%>

+### **Create materials associated with event**:

+You will need the relevant URLs when submitting your event (although you can always edit your event with this information at a later date)

+  - **Set up registration**: The hub does not have functionality for managing registrations so you will need to use [Eventbrite](https://www.eventbrite.co.uk/) or a similar platform for for that purpose.
+  - **Event Hackpad** (eg etherpad, hack.md, googledoc  for collaborative notetaking at the event (optional).
+We strongly recommend having an event hackpad.
+Not only does it provide a place for participants to take collabotative notes of their experiences (useful during feedback sessions) but it also provides a space for them to register the papers they are working on so others can see them and perhaps join forces.
+You can use the [hackmd.io hackpad template](hackpad_template) we provide if you wish.
+This hackpad also contains a **template agenda for the day**.
+Feel free to customise as you wish.
+  - **Introductory Slides**: Use this to introduce your participants to the platform / building, run the ice breaker, remind them of good conduct during the event and introduce tips for reviewing.
+You can use the [hackmd.io introductory slides](intro_slides_template) we provide as a template for welcoming all participants.
+Customise with details of your event.

+### Register Your Event!

-- [Register your event](event/new/) to the ReproHack Hub.
+[Register your event](event/new/) on the ReproHack Hub.
 This will create a page for your event and place it on the ReproHack map.

-When registering your event, the event decription is pre-populated with some general text to act as a concise but informative landing page for your event.
-Feel free to with any event specific details.
+When registering your event, the **event decription is pre-populated with some general text in markdown format** to act as a concise but informative landing page for your event.
+Feel free to edit and customise with any event specific details.

-- **Set up registration**: The hub does not have functionality for managing registrations so you will need to use [Eventbrite](https://www.eventbrite.co.uk/) or a similar platform for for that purpose.
+Additionally, once a valid registration is supplied, a registration button linking to that page will appear on your event page.

-- **Promote your event** to potential authors.
+### **Promote your event**

+- **To potential authors**.
 An event is always a good opprotunity to publicise to more authors and reach out to authors form specific domains, institutions, conference attendees or any other focus your event might have.

-- **Create an event hackpad** (eg etherpad, hack.md, googledoc) for collaborative notetaking at the event (optional)
-    + you can use this [hackmd.io template](https://hackmd.io/@annakrystalli/reprohack-hackpad-template/edit) if you wish.
-This hackpad also contains a **template agenda for the day**.

-- **Create Introductory Slides**: Use this to introduce your participants to the platform / building, run the ice breaker, remind them of good conduct during the event and introduce tips for reviewing
-  - You can use these [introductory slides]() as a template for welcoming all participants.
+- **To potential participants**.

+- **Make use of social media**.
+Twitter in particular can be a great way to advertise your event.
+Try to use relevant hash tags and ask your communities to spread the word.
+Feel free to include @ReproHack in any tweets and we'll happily retweet and signal boost!